 Q2) Mention the various types of performance testing?

 Ans: There are three types of performance testing which are listed below.

-2. Stress performance testing: Applications are examined on the basis of their behaviour during peak activity bursts.
+2. Stress performance testing: Applications are examined on the basis of their behavior during peak activity bursts.

 3. Capacity performance testing: The entire capacity of the system is measured and also it helps in detailing at what time the response time will become unacceptable.